conoro/github-stars-to-pinboard/README.md

 # GitHub Stars to Pinboard Bookmarks
 This Serverless function runs on AWS Lambda once per hour.
-It saves the last 8 repos your Starred as [Pinboard](https://pinboard.in) bookmarks and tags them as "github".
+It saves the most recent repos that you Starred as [Pinboard](https://pinboard.in) bookmarks and tags them as "github".

 # Installation
 * You need Node.js installed locally